bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Evil went into stake, and grew into tree due to crazed druid
 - Hangings (Gallows)
   - Cities most likely to hang people
-  - Glenrock
+  - Glennroch
   - Whiteridge
   - Rook's Port
 - Hangings
-  - Happens in more civilized cities, e.g. Whiteridge, Glenrock, & Aerilon
+  - Happens in more civilized cities, e.g. Whiteridge, Glennroch, & Aerilon

 ## Assassinating a nice professor in Whiteridge